manytostao/standard-rent-system/README.md

 A group of house owners and managers (intermediaries) came together raising funds to build a booking and house-renting web application.
-Such a system is currently lacking a backend application; a way to manage the houses that it displays, as well as the very same owners and manager who will, in fact, become the users of that missing app.
+Such a system is currently lacking a backend application; a way to manage the houses that it displays, as well as the very same owners and managers who will, in fact, become the users of that missing app.

 You have been hired to design and code said application, making sure that it complies with the following requirements: